AliciaLeong/AliciaLeong.github.io/projects/UHDT.md

 # University of Hawaii Drone Technologies
 <img class="ui medium floated rounded image" src="../images/dronephoto.JPG">

-UHDT is a project that strives to design a fully autonomous drone that can use object recognition to deliver supplies.
-During an emergency the drone would be deployed to deliver resources.
-My role in the electronic subsystem was to conduct research on GPS to see if we could geo-tag targets in real time.
-To do this we needed to see if we could access our telemetry logs.
-However, we ended up using a script to send the GPS location.
+Imagine during a natural disaster you see a drone flying around.
+As it flies over you you see it drop supplies that will help you in this urgent time.
+University of Hawaii Drone Technologies, UHDT, is a project that strives to design a fully autonomous aerial system that can use object recognition to deliver supplies.

+My role in the electronic subsystem was to conduct research on geo tagging.
+We wanted to see if it was possible to geo tag targets in real time when deployed.
+To do this we needed to figure out a way to grab the GPS coordinated and have them sent down to our ground control station.
+In addition to conducting research I also was in charge of monitoring flights.
+By recording all our flights we were able to review our flights and see if there were any improvements that needed to be made before the next flight.